eknee/aep-developer-app/docs/auth.md

+---
-# How to use Postman with the app and Adobe I/O
+title: Setup Postman with the App and Adobe I/O
+---

 In this tutorial you will learn how to leverage the [AEP Developer App](https://github.com/eknee/aep-developer-app) to generate an access token to use with the Adobe application APIs.